 If a Lawful Good character encounters a culture with a different belief to their own, they will not necessarily try to push their own values onto the people in that society.
 But it depends on what the laws are.
 If the laws are at odds with their alignment, the character might encourage citizens to ignore them, or even try to change the laws themselves.

 Lawful Good characters can have some downsides.
 They can be irritatingly inflexible and dogmatic in their beliefs.
 They can come across as arrogant and self-righteous.
 They may fail to understand why an individual would pursue their own freedom and interests over the greater good.

-They can come across as overly dogmatic insisting that the doctrines and societal rules they follow are the only ‘right’ way to live.
+They can come across as overly rigid insisting that the doctrines and societal rules they follow are the only ‘right’ way to live.

 They will not harm an innocent person even if they are suspected of doing wrong unless they have hard evidence that the individual is guilty of wrongdoing.

-There will be times where the Lawful aspect and the Good aspect of their character come into conflict.
-For example, striking down the evil leader but allowing innocent civilians to be injured in the process would side on Law over Good.
+There will be times when the Lawful aspect and the Good aspect of their character disagree.
+For example, taking down the evil leader but allowing innocent civilians to be hurt in the process would side on Law over Good.
 Saving the civilians but letting the bad guy get away would side with Good over Law.

-If Lawful Good character regularly chooses to take the Lawful decision over the Good decision and innocent people suffer as a consequence, they can find themselves aligning more closely with Lawful Neutral or even Lawful Evil.
+If a Lawful Good character regularly chooses to take the Lawful decision over the Good decision and innocent people are negatively affected as a consequence, they can find themselves aligning more closely with Lawful Neutral or even Lawful Evil.

 Lawful Good character examples

 Edition 3.5 of the Dungeons and Dragons Player’s Handbook labels the Lawful Good alignment as “Crusader”.
 That means characters such as an honest and kind king, a hard-working serf, or a noble knight are all traditional examples of Lawful Good characters.